pachadotdev/r-packages-ubuntu/README.md

 sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/pachadotdev/r-packages-ubuntu/main/configure.sh)"
 ```

+The command will ask you to install:

+1. R
+2. R development tools (i.e, r-base-dev)
+3. Git
+4. RStudio Desktop from my PPA

+You can use it on a fresh or existing setup.

 ## Test if it worked

 When you reopen RStudio after running the script, you'll see an output like this: